Sleep-Related Eating Disorders

 How is sleep-related eating disorder treated?

 Treatment of nocturnal eating behaviors begins with a clinical interview and might include an overnight stay in a sleep laboratory, where brain activity is monitored during the night.
 Medicine sometimes can be helpful for these disorders.
-Additional treatments might include methods to release stress and anxiety.
+Additional treatments might include methods to decrease stress and anxiety.
 Examples of these methods include stress management classes, counseling, and a limited intake/avoidance of alcohol and caffeine.